GilLevi/gillevi.github.io/_publications/2018_Rep4NLP_ACL.md

 date: 2018-07-01
 venue: 'The Third Workshop on Representation Learning for NLP, ACL'
 paperurl: ''
 citation: 'Gil Levi. <i>Connecting Supervised and Unsupervised Sentence Embeddings</i>.
-Proceedings of The Third Workshop on Representation Learning for NLP.
-2018.'
+Proceedings of The Third Workshop on Representation Learning for NLP, ACL 2018.'
 ---

 # Abstract